macloo/python-beginners/week02/modular-code/README.md

     return message
 ```

-If you think about the message that will be written out for the user to read, you might realize the loser would like to know what the secret number was, and the winner might like to know how many tries were used.
-Add another parameter to the function (to pass in the secret number along with the number of guesses), and you’ve got it.
+If you think about the message that will be written out for the user to read, you might realize the loser would like to know *what the secret number was,* and the winner might like to know *how many tries were used.* Add another parameter to the function (to pass in the secret number along with the number of guesses), and you’ve got it:

 ```python
 def tell_result(guesses, number):